-In rough mock up rooms, the structural framework is exposed making it easier for the project team to decide about key aspects such as electrical outlet location / elevation, plumbing, ceiling lights and built in furniture.
-To have a better visualization of the furniture, 3-D modelling is utilized.
-Models can be built using wooden sticks of bed stands, chairs, desks, night stands and other furniture pieces.
+In rough mock up rooms, the structural framework is exposed making it easier for the project team to decide about key aspects such as electrical outlet location/elevation, plumbing, ceiling lights, and built-in furniture.
+To have a better visualization of the furniture, 3-D modeling is utilized.
+Models can be built using wooden sticks of bed stands, chairs, desks, nightstands, and other furniture pieces.
 This can be used to determine whether the finished floor or furniture placement creates any issues.
-The construction team also needs to decide whether any additional backing is required for televisions, mirrors or artwork.
+The construction team also needs to decide whether any additional backing is required for televisions, mirrors, or artwork.
 It is especially important when building in balance and support systems for disabled guests.
 The Americans with Disabilities Act (ADA) regulates requirements for disabled guests.
-Grab bars are to be installed with the toilet, tub and shower.
+Grab bars are to be installed with the toilet, tub, and shower.
 Rough mock-up room design lays the foundation for successful and functional hotel rooms.

 FINISHED MOCK UP ROOMS